davidpots/playsongnotes/_lessons/93 [Bonnie Tyler] Total Eclipse of the Heart.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson I'll show you how to play a strum-along guitar version of "Total Eclipse of the Heart" by Bonnie Tyler.
+I'll show you the chords needed, strumming pattern, tabs for the intro, and some advice for tackling the barre chords.
+Note I'm using no capo, but you'll want to use a capo on the 1st fret in order to play along with Bonnie Tyler's version.

 ## Capo 1st fret